On this page, you will find out about local councils, including:

 Who is eligible to vote?

-To vote in a local council election a person must be registered to vote, 18 years or over on polling day in England and Wales or 16 years or over on polling day in Scotland, and also be one of the following:
+To vote in a local council election a person must be registered to vote, 18 years or over on polling day in England and Wales or 16 years or over on polling day in Scotland, and also:

 - a British citizen, a qualifying Commonwealth citizen, or a citizen of the European Union